Olivia5k/mfh/README.md

 * Be as verbose as possible at all times.
 This helps me follow how you think, and is actually a valuable skill in day-to-day development as well.
 It's always better to provide more details than not.

+## Prerequisites

+Before we can start developing, you need some knowledge that you do not yet possess.
+Therefore, I have a couple of things you need to read.

+* [Learning Python][python]

+[python]: python/